-Dr. Frida Polli is an award-winning Harvard / MIT trained neuroscientist turned startup founder of Pymetrics — a startup that harnessses the power of data and AI in game form to sort people into the careers that fit them..She completed her predoctoral training in neuroscience at Harvard Medical School, and her postdoctoral fellowship in neuroscience at MIT.
+Dr. Frida Polli is an award-winning Harvard / MIT trained neuroscientist turned startup founder and CEO of Pymetrics — a startup that harnessses the power of data and AI in game form to sort people into the careers that fit them..She completed her predoctoral training in neuroscience at Harvard Medical School, and her postdoctoral fellowship in neuroscience at MIT.
 She came up with the idea of pymetrics once she realized how inneffective resumes, and the status quo hiring process can be in matching people to their ideal careers.
 The Nasdaq Entrpreneurial Center sat down with her to hear her journey so far as a game-changing entrepreneur.

 What does “entrepreneurship” mean to you?

 FP: To me, entrepreneurship means having the ability to change the world while also pursuing ambitious dreams.